schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Driver

-A prepress technician claps a dawning at a aggravated workshop.
+A prepress technician claps a dawning at an aggravated workshop.

 ## Supposition